René Laennec: Invention of the stethoscope

 In 1816, [he was] consulted by a young woman laboring under general symptoms of diseased heart, and in whose case percussion and the application of the hand were of little avail on account of the great degree of fatness.
 The other method just mentioned direct auscultation being rendered inadmissible by the age and sex of the patient, I happened to recollect a simple and well-known fact in acoustics, ... the great distinctness with which we hear the scratch of a pin at one end of a piece of wood on applying our ear to the other.
 Immediately, on this suggestion, I rolled a quire of paper into a kind of cylinder and applied one end of it to the region of the heart and the other to my ear, and was not a little surprised and pleased to find that I could thereby perceive the action of the heart in a manner much more clear and distinct than I had ever been able to do by the immediate application of my ear.

 Laennec had discovered that the new stethoscope was superior to the normally used method of placing the ear over the chest, particularly if the patient was overweight.
 A stethoscope also avoided the embarrassment of placing the ear against the chest of a woman.

-Laennec is said to have seen schoolchildren playing with long, hollow sticks in the days leading up to his innovation.
+Laennec is said to have seen school children playing with a long piece of solid wood in the days leading up to his innovation.

 The children held their ear to one end of the stick while the opposite end was scratched with a pin, the stick transmitted and amplified the scratch.
 His skill as a flautist may also have inspired him.
 He built his first instrument as a 25 cm by 2.5 cm hollow wooden cylinder, which he later refined into three detachable parts.
 The refined design featured a funnel-shaped cavity to augment the sound, separable from the body of the stethoscope.